NEW: Illinois official says flooding could have been worse if not for drought

-Missouri Gov. Jay Nixon declared a state of emergency there after many areas of the state were stricken by flash flooding.
+Missouri Gov. Jay Nixon declared a state of emergency last week after many areas of the state were stricken by flash flooding.

 “The sustained periods of heavy rainfall (have) swollen creeks and streams and is pushing the Mississippi River over flood levels, endangering river communities,” Nixon said.